youshuo2008/bike-share-analysis/README.md

 ### Date created
 This project and README file were created on 08/02/2019.

 ### Project Title
-Explore US Bikeshare Data
+Explore US Bikeshare Data with Python

 ### Project Description
 I will use Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.